ENO-Based High-Order Data-Bounded and Constrained Positivity-Preserving Interpolation: Summary and Conclusions

 Note that one observation we have made is that the PPI method uses higher order interpolants compared to the DBI method.
 Relaxing the bounds on the ratio of divided differences increases the range of polynomial degrees that meet the desired requirement.
 The 1D and 2D numerical results, in Tables \ref{tab:f1_PCHIP}-\ref{tab:f10_DBI_PPI}, indicate that the DBI or PPI methods provided herein are appropriate for ensuring data boundedness or positivity preservation, and both methods converge as the interpolant degree and resolution increase.
 Figure \ref{fig:runge_oscillations} demonstrates that enforcing positivity alone may not be sufficient to remove large oscillations.
-We resolve this issue by bounding the positive polynomial with $u_{min}$ and $u_{min}$, which are determined based on user-supplied values, such as $\epsilon = 0.01$ for the numerical examples in Section \ref{sec:results}.
+We resolve this issue by bounding the positive polynomial with $u_{min}$ and $u_{max}$, which are determined based on user-supplied values, such as $\epsilon = 0.01$ for the numerical examples in Section \ref{sec:results}.
 In addition, Figure \ref{fig:runge} demonstrates that for an interval $I_{i}$ where there exists a local extremum, the PCHIP and DBI methods truncate the extremum whereas the PPI method leads to a better approximation of the extremum.
-The different results demonstrated that the PPI method is able to produce high-order accurate approximations in examples with and without the hidden extremum.
+The different results demonstrated that the PPI method is able to produce high-order accurate approximations in examples with and without a hidden extremum.

 As this work continues, we plan to investigate different methods for accelerating the algorithm.
 The performance optimization will focus on different strategies to enable data locality and vectorization of the PPI and DBI algorithm to better take advantage of different computational architectures.
 In addition, we will evaluate the use of both DBI and PPI methods for various practical applications.
+This work is ongoing ~\cite{tajo20222PPIsoftware}.